Welcome To Our Blog

 #1 Hands-on practice even before they get hands-on with real projects

 The value of working in a real-world environment while receiving induction training is invaluable.
-The skills learned and tested in the starting days help in speeding up the process of working on real projects.
+The skills learned and tested in the starting days help speed up the process of working on real projects.

 Cloud technology is now changing the way remote induction training is done.

-Using hands-on labs to challenge the new employees into solving projects in a real-world environment gives them a first-hand experience of what they can expect.
+Using hands-on labs to challenge the new employees to solve projects in a real-world environment gives them a first-hand experience of what they can expect.

 The best part about the cloud-based hands-on labs is the pricing.
 The labs are billed only for the hours they are used.
 Also, the employees do not have to fuss about installing software to make use of the labs since everything can be done on the web alone.